[ PILLAR 1 / HOW TO START USING AI IN YOUR BUSINESS ]

 3. How your method works.
 The spine of how clients move from arrival to result, in your named steps if you have them.

 4. How you sound.
-A few adjectives, one writing sample you love, and the phrases you would never use.
+A few adjectives, one writing sample you love, and the phrases you'd never use.
 Voice is the difference between drafts you edit and drafts you delete.

 5. What proof backs you.
 Results, numbers, named outcomes you can stand behind.

-6. A page or two total is plenty for version one.
-Owners who keep it under three pages actually use it; owners who write manifestos file them.
+A page or two total is plenty for version one.
+Owners who keep it under three pages use it; owners who write manifestos file them.

 How does one document change what AI can do for you?

-It moves every interaction from explaining to producing.
-The before-and-after is stark enough that owners describe it as switching tools, when all they switched was input.
+One document changes what AI can do for you by moving every interaction from explaining to producing.
+The before-and-after is stark enough that owners describe it as switching tools, when all they switched was the context.

 Without the document With it